MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/30_usage.md

 ![MillenniumOS WCS origin probing mode selection](../img/mos_usage_step_2.png){: .shadow }

-With this mode selected, the post-processor will request a work-piece probing cycle for the WCS in question just prior to switching into it.
+With this mode selected, the post-processor will request a work-piece probing cycle for the requested WCS before switching to it.

-This is useful for working on a single part where you must rotate the work-piece to machine on multiple faces in sequence.
+This is useful for working on a single part where you must rotate the workpiece to machine on multiple faces in sequence.
 Use the work offset to indicate when a part rotation is necessary, and you can then perform the rotation and probing of the new origin when necessary.

 !!! note
-    There is currently no way to pass "messages" to RRF to indicate that a work-piece needs to be rotated.
-You must bear this in mind when producing your tool-paths.
+    There is currently no way to pass "messages" to RRF to indicate that a workpiece needs to be rotated.
+You must bear this in mind when producing your tool paths.
 When a probing operation is triggered, the spindle will be parked and you will be asked to probe the new WCS.
-At this point, you should rotate the work-piece and then proceed with the probing steps as indicated.
+At this point, you should rotate the workpiece and proceed with the probing steps as indicated.

 ---